 - Housing can be expensive considering the lack of space

 Cherry Creek is definitely one of the more unique neighborhoods in Denver.
-It’s home to some of the most expensive homes in town, fancy shopping boutiques, the large Cherry Creek mall, and some of Denver’s higher rated public schools.
+It’s home to some of the most expensive homes in town, fancy shopping boutiques, the large Cherry Creek shopping center, and some of Denver’s higher rated public schools.
 It is very expensive to live and far from everything, but the community who lives there absolutely loves it.

 Pros of Cherry Creek Neighborhood